Repotting Snake Plants: The Mix To Use & How To Do It

 What size pot do I use when repotting Snake Plants?

-I go up 1 pot size when repotting a Snake Plant to avoid an excess of the soil mass.
-I often use azalea pots because they have a lower profile & provide better drainage.
+When repotting a snake plant, a general rule of thumb is to go up one pot size to avoid an excess of soil mass.
+I often use azalea pots because they have a lower profile and provide better drainage.

-2 snake plants in yellow pots sit on a table in front of a garage door
+Two snake plants in yellow pots sit on a table in front of a garage door.

-Looking great in their cheery yellow pots side by side.
+Repotting complete!
+They look great in their cheery yellow pots side by side.
 They’ll add a nice pop of color to my living room.
-I painted these pots using my very favorite spray paint in Sun Yellow Gloss.
-If you’re not into spray painting, this pot is very similar to the one you see on the right.
+I painted these pots using my favorite spray paint.

 Happy gardening!